thomas-um-grant/ms-project/NOTES.md

 Wed	Log insights, fix bugs
 Thu	Compare results, tweak design
 Fri	Summarize learnings & journal
-Weekend	Read 1–2 papers or prototype
+Weekend	Read 2-4 papers or prototype
 📌 Weekly Review Template
 * What did I accomplish?
 * What problems did I face?
 * What’s working well?
 * What should I change next week?

-## 🧾 Final Advice
+## 🧾 What I should do
 * Treat the repo and notes as if someone else will read and continue the work.
 * Every experiment should answer a specific hypothesis.
 * Start building the final report early — don’t wait till the end.
+* Set one “high impact” goal per week.
+Avoid multitasking during deep work blocks.